irediaes/transaction-processor/README.md

 ```

 ### Updates:
-* Adde concurrency to the accounts export
+* Added concurrency to the accounts export

 ### Upcoming Improvement
 * stream values through memory as opposed to loading the entire data set upfront